SiddharthMathurDeveloper/Networking/Notes.md

 ***Apple Airdrop creates it's own WiFi network that allows two devices to shares files without the need for any other Wifi networks.***

+## Server :

+- In computing a server is a computer program or a device that provides functionality for other programs or devices called clients.
+  This architecture is called the client server model and a single overall computation is distributed across multiple processes or
+  devices.

+  ***So notice a server is providing a service or functionality to clients in what's called a client server model.***

+## Client :